RiemaLabs/modular-indexer-committee/README.md

 <img src="assets/logo.svg" width="400px" alt="Nubit Logo" />

 ## Background
-The Modular Indexer, which includes `Committee Indexer` (This Repo) and [Light Indexer](https://github.com/RiemaLabs/modular-indexer-light), introduces a fully user-verified execution layer for Bitcoin's meta-protocols.
+The Modular Indexer, which includes [Committee Indexer](##What-is-Committee-Indexer?) and [Light Indexer](https://github.com/RiemaLabs/modular-indexer-light), introduces a fully user-verified execution layer for Bitcoin's meta-protocols.
 By leveraging the immutable and decentralized characteristics of Bitcoin, it provides a Turing-complete execution layer, going beyond the limitations of Bitcoin's script language.

 Our innovative approach uses Verkle trees for trusted, decentralized data integrity.
 Even with a majority of hostile modular-indexer-committees, the Modular Indexer reliably connects Bitcoin with complex applications like BRC-20, propelling the ecosystem forward.